DataManagementLab/wannadb/README.md

 ## Installation

+There are two possible ways to install WannaDB.
+You can either clone the repository and install everything youreself, or you can use the provide installer, which installs all dependencies for you.
+If you install everything yourself please follow the following steps:

-This project requires Python 3.10 or newer.
+As this project requires Python 3.10 or newer, make sure it is installed.

 ##### 1. Create a virtual environment.